 Suddenly, Harry pulled up short to avoid a spell from hitting his head but as a consequence was clipped in the shoulder with a spell that spun him around and onto the floor.
 Ignoring the rising pain in his shoulder, he struggled to his feet as a red jet passed within inches of his side.

 It came back to this every time: How the fuck was Stella so damn good?!
 It wasn't about what she was casting.
-Honestly, he didn't even know what a fraction of the things she threw at him were.
+Honestly, he didn't even know what a fraction of the things she threw at him were, forget about the fact that a living castle in a human body was actually using spells to begin with.
 But her skill was just unnatural.
 Stella was quite simply a monster.
 He highly doubted that even Voldemort or Dumbledore would last sixty seconds against her in the Room.

 He had a feeling that it had less to do with the fact that she was a magical entity herself, and fully able to manipulate that magic, and more that she had been observing magic being performed in every discipline, from novice to master, for over a thousand years.
 Fact of the matter was that, as far as he could tell, Stella could do anything she wanted to, particularly within the Room.
-True, she'd said that without his desire for her existence she'd be stuck as the castle only, not as Stella, however, he wondered how much longer it would be before she was able to do it herself, even without the Room.
-In the mean time, it was just far too suited for the woman.
+True, she'd said that without his desire for her existence she'd be stuck as the castle only, not as Stella, however, he wondered how true that actually was.
+In the meantime, it was just far too suited for the woman.
 The perfect power for the perfect wielder.

 Unfortunately, Stella was fairly close-lipped about the source of her abilities, despite the number of times that, intentionally or not, Harry had openly wondered how she could be so damned good at dueling.